apeirora/audit-log-poc-for-otel/docs/propose_solutions.md

 ### Notes / Unknowns / Ideas

+-Maybe we can implment kafka extension, so user dont have to configure it itself

 -Is it acceptable for the sink to receive duplicate logs?

 -Could we build a custom connector to process logs instead?